What does it mean to be accused of violating the Student Code of Community Standards?

-If you are accused of violating the Code of Community Standards, that means a Berklee student, faculty member, staff member, or another member of the community has submitted a complaint claiming that your behavior, as described in your alleged violation letter, is a violation of the Code of Community Standards.
+If you are accused of violating the Student Code of Community Standards, that means a Berklee student, faculty member, staff member, or another member of the community has submitted a complaint claiming that your behavior, as described in your alleged violation letter, is a violation of the Student Code of Community Standards.
 Know that the college, not that individual, is actually alleging the violations.

-An alleged violation letter is a document, sent via email, which outlines to the student the alleged violation(s) of the Code of Community Standards.
+An alleged violation letter is a document, sent via email, which outlines to the student the alleged violation(s) of the Student Code of Community Standards.
 It also outlines an appointment time and meeting place for the hearing.

-If you fail to attend the hearing after additional follow-up from the conduct officer, a decision on the matter may be made in your absence.
+If you fail to attend the hearing, after additional follow-up from the conduct officer, a decision on the matter may be made in your absence.
 It is always in your best interest to attend the hearing and have your voice heard.

 At the hearing, you will be informed of the alleged violation(s) and the conduct process.
 You will have the opportunity to respond to the alleged violations, ask questions, provide information, and offer your own account of the situation under discussion.